-The filtered gelatine solution is ion-exchanged over cation and anion resins.
+The filtered gelatine solution is ion-exchanged over cation and anion resin.
 Limed bone gelatine normally passes the cation column first and then the anion column.
 Most installations consist of two cation columns and two anion columns of which one of each is in use, while the other columns are regenerating or standby.
 Modern installations have automated pH and conductivity control.

 When pH and conductivity get out of the pre-adjusted range, the gelatine flow is automatically switched to a parallel column and the first column is regenerated.
 Cation resin is regenerated with 5 % hydrochloric acid, the anion resin with 5 % sodium hydroxide.
 After regeneration the columns are rinsed with de-ionised water or condensate until a pre-adjusted conductivity is reached.

-After ion-exchange the pH of the solution is equal to the iso ionic point of the gelatine, which is usually more than 7 for acid bone gelatine.
+After ion-exchange the pH of the solution is equal to the iso-ionic point of the gelatine, which is between 4.6 and 5.3 for limed bone gelatine and usually more than 7 for acid bone gelatine.
+The low iso-ionic point for limed bone gelatine is caused by the conversion of glutamine and asparagines into the corresponding acids and of part of the arganine into ornitine by the liming.